Single-Stage vs. Two-Stage Blow Molding Machines: A Guide

 That being the case, great care must be taken before settling for one.

 Let’s take for instance the single-stage method, consideration must be given to the inability to inspect the preform before molding in the direct stage.

-In this aspect, operators must have good knowledge about injection and blow molding in order to determine if there are any defects while the preform was formed.
+In this aspect, operators must have good knowledge about injection and blow molding in order to determine if there are any defects while the pre-form is formed.

 An instance of this is where the preform tumbles onto the conveyor belt before entering the storage containers.
 Preforms may also be in the blow molding machines which can create blemishes on the bottle.

-It is worthy to note that these scratches might not very noticeable given that some brands take the extra time of placing labels on their bottles in order to conceal such marks.
+It is worth noting that these scratches might not be very noticeable given that some brands take the extra time of placing labels on their bottles in order to conceal such marks.